hoopoes/hoopoes/README.md

 ### Machine Learning Engineer 🌱
 - currently working in the financial industry
 - having interests in FinTech, Recommendation System and Cloud Platform
+- preferring not only to apply machine learning, but to understand the business ecosystem and approach it logically.

 <div align=center>